 This Boulevardier Cocktail adds a splash of sweet-tart blood orange juice to the classic Campari cocktail.
-Similar in composition to a Negroni, the Blood Orange Boulevardier is a sophisticated sip for the chilly winter months.
+Similar in composition to a Negroni, the Blood Orange Boulevardier is a sophisticated sip for cooler days.

 Like many people, I found my way to the Boulevardier cocktail (bourbon, sweet vermouth, Campari) via the Negroni.